meza/agent-docs/Beads.md

 YOU MUST NOT DIRECTLY EDIT OR READ FILES IN THE `.beads/` FOLDER.
 Use the `bd` CLI tool or `mcp__beads__*` functions to manage issues.

+## Parent/Child Semantics (Imperative)

+Any clustering/grouping MUST preserve causality: a parent issue MUST NOT be considered ready or done while any of its children are still open.

+In Beads, dependency direction matters:
+- `bd --no-db dep add <issue-id> <depends-on-id> --type blocks` means `<depends-on-id>` blocks `<issue-id>`.
+- For parent/child work, the parent MUST be blocked by each child (not the other way around).

+Required pattern for child tickets:
+1. Create the child under the parent: `bd --no-db create "Child title" --parent <parent-id>`
+2. Make the parent blocked by the child: `bd --no-db dep add <parent-id> <child-id> --type blocks`

+Optional: provenance-only discovery links may use `discovered-from:<id>`, but `discovered-from` MUST NOT be relied on to block work.

 ## Setting Up

 If you don't have access to the `bd` CLI tool, install them first.